 Bwindi Impenetrable National Park, a size of 331 km2, is located in South Western Uganda, on the edge of the Albertine Rift Valley, on an altitude range of 1.160 m to 2.607 m.
 This is a real tropical rainforest, spread over a series of steep ridges and valleys.
-It is regarded as one of the most biologically diverse forest in Africa.
+It is regarded as one of the most biologically diverse forests in Africa.
 In the local language “Bwindi” (from mubwindi) means “dark place”, referring to the impenetrable nature for human beings to the swamp located the South East of the actual Park, according to legends.

 PARK AT A GLANCE